 And Bob makes good on his promise.
 Bob feeds Alice, he applies her make-up, he writes her letters, dresses her.
 Hell, he becomes so familiar with Alice's quirks and behavior that he can even anticipate her, cupping her mouth when she yawns, holding a finger to her nose when she's about to sneeze, scratching her where she itches before she even tells him.

-This trope is a character compensating for another character's disability or deformity by basically becoming the appendage the other person is lacking.
+This trope is a character compensating for another character's disability or deformity by basically becoming the appendage the other person is lacking (or, in cases like Cumbersome Claws, an appendage hard to use for other reasons).
 This altruistic attitude is usually attributed to, at least, a bond of friendship, and often is borne out of genuine love, be it brotherly, parent-child or romantic.
+There are also situations where both characters are disabled in different ways and serve as this to each other.

 - Used and brought to a mentally scarring twist ending in Franken Fran.